scorpido74/azure-docs.nl-nl/articles/vs-azure-tools-storage-explorer-relnotes.md

     ```

-### <a name="version-0812-and-0811-and-0810"></a>Versie 0.8.12 en 0.8.11 en 0.8.10
+### <a name="version-0812-and-0811-and-0810"></a>Version 0.8.12 and 0.8.11 and 0.8.10
 04/07/2017

 #### <a name="new"></a>Nieuw

-* Storage Explorer wordt nu automatisch gesloten wanneer u een update vanuit de melding van updates installeert
+* Storage Explorer will now automatically close when you install an update from the update notification
-* In-place snelle toegang biedt een verbeterde ervaring voor het werken met uw vaak gebruikte resources
+* In-place quick access provides an enhanced experience for working with your frequently accessed resources
-* In de Blob-Container-editor kunt nu u zien welke virtuele machine een lease blob behoort
+* In the Blob Container editor, you can now see which virtual machine a leased blob belongs to
-* U kunt nu het deelvenster links samenvouwen
+* You can now collapse the left side panel
-* Detectie wordt nu uitgevoerd op hetzelfde moment als download
+* Discovery now runs at the same time as download
-* Statistieken in de Blob-Container, bestandsshare en tabel editors gebruiken om te zien van de grootte van de resource of de selectie
+* Use Statistics in the Blob Container, File Share, and Table editors to see the size of your resource or selection
-* U kunt nu aan Azure Active Directory (AAD) voor aanmelding op basis van Azure Stack-accounts.
+* You can now sign-in to Azure Active Directory (AAD) based Azure Stack accounts.
-* U kunt nu archiefbestanden meer dan 32MB uploaden naar Premium storage-accounts
+* You can now upload archive files over 32MB to Premium storage accounts
-* Verbeterde Toegankelijkheidsondersteuning voor
+* Improved accessibility support
-* U kunt nu toevoegen de vertrouwde basis-64 gecodeerd X.509 SSL-certificaten door te gaan bewerken -&gt; SSL-certificaten -&gt; certificaten importeren
+* You can now add trusted Base-64 encoded X.509 SSL certificates by going to Edit -&gt; SSL Certificates -&gt; Import Certificates

-#### <a name="fixes"></a>Oplossingen
+#### <a name="fixes"></a>Fixes

-* Opgelost: na het vernieuwen van een account referenties, de structuurweergave wordt soms niet automatisch vernieuwd
+* Fixed: after refreshing an account's credentials, the tree view would sometimes not automatically refresh
-* Opgelost: genereren van een SAS voor de emulator wachtrijen en tabellen zou leiden tot een ongeldige URL
+* Fixed: generating a SAS for emulator queues and tables would result in an invalid URL
-* Vaste: premium storage-accounts kunnen nu worden uitgebreid als een proxy is ingeschakeld
+* Fixed: premium storage accounts can now be expanded while a proxy is enabled
-* Opgelost: de knop toepassen op de pagina accounts management werkt niet als u had 1 of 0 accounts die zijn geselecteerd
+* Fixed: the apply button on the accounts management page would not work if you had 1 or 0 accounts selected
-* Vaste: het uploaden van blobs waarvoor oplossingen mogelijk mislukt - opgelost in 0.8.11
+* Fixed: uploading blobs that require conflict resolutions may fail - fixed in 0.8.11
-* Opgelost: verzenden van feedback is onderverdeeld in 0.8.11 - 0.8.12, vast
+* Fixed: sending feedback was broken in 0.8.11 - fixed in 0.8.12

 #### <a name="known-issues"></a>Bekende problemen

-* Na de upgrade naar 0.8.10, moet u om alle uw referenties te vernieuwen.
+* After upgrading to 0.8.10, you will need to refresh all of your credentials.
-* Terwijl het in- of uitzoomen op schaal, het zoomniveau kan tijdelijk opnieuw instellen op het standaard beveiligingsniveau.
+* While zoomed in or out, the zoom level may momentarily reset to the default level.
-* Met meer dan 3 groepen blobs of op hetzelfde moment uploaden van bestanden, kan fouten veroorzaken.
+* Having more than 3 groups of blobs or files uploading at the same time may cause errors.
-* Het instellingenvenster account kan worden weergegeven dat u moet referenties invoeren om te filteren van abonnementen.
+* The account settings panel may show that you need to reenter credentials in order to filter subscriptions.
-* Naam wijzigen van blobs (afzonderlijk of in een nieuwe naam blob-container) behoudt niet momentopnamen.
-Alle andere eigenschappen en metagegevens voor blobs, bestanden en entiteiten blijven behouden tijdens een naam.
+* Renaming blobs (individually or inside a renamed blob container) does not preserve snapshots.
+All other properties and metadata for blobs, files, and entities are preserved during a rename.
-* Hoewel Azure Stack momenteel geen bestandsshares ondersteunt, wordt een knooppunt bestandsshares nog steeds wordt weergegeven onder een gekoppelde storage-account van Azure Stack.
+* Although Azure Stack doesn't currently support Files Shares, a File Shares node still appears under an attached Azure Stack storage account.
-* Ubuntu 14.04 installeren moet gcc-versie is bijgewerkt of stappen voor het bijwerken worden bijgewerkt: hieronder:
+* Ubuntu 14.04 install needs gcc version updated or upgraded – steps to upgrade are below:

     ```
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test